How To Teach The Formal Long Division Method At KS2 Step By Step So Children Love It!

 • Bring the next digit down: this replaces the ‘write the remainder just before the next number’ step in short division

-Let’s take the modelled long division example, 13,032 ÷ 24 (assuming we’ve already listed the multiples as in the modelled example in Step 3); this multiplication step is important.
+Let’s take the long division example, 13,032 ÷ 24, to model the steps of long division (assuming we’ve already listed the multiples as in the modelled example in Step 3); this multiplication step is important.

-Note: as we’re working digit by digit from left to right, we can see that 24 doesn’t fit into 1 (the first digit), therefore a 0 is placed above it; it also doesn’t fit into 13 (the 1st and 2nd digit combined), therefore another 0 is placed above it.
-We are now working with 130 (the first three digits combined) which has ensured that all the place values are correctly aligned.
+Note: as we’re working digit by digit from left to right, we can see that 1 ten-thousand (the first digit) can’t be divided by 24, therefore a 0 is placed in the ten-thousands answer column; this is exchanged for 10 thousands and we have 13 thousands ÷ 24 but this cannot be done, therefore another 0 is placed in the answer line for this column.
+We are now working with 130 hundreds (the first three digits combined) which has ensured that all the place values are correctly aligned.

-2: Multiply: 5 lots of 24 is 120 (I should know this from the answer to the previous step, but I can also count down my list of multiples to find the 5th multiple of 24).
-This is the number we need to work out the remainder to our first division (130 ÷ 24).
+2: Multiply: 5 x 24 is 120 (I should know this from the answer to the previous step, but I can also count down my list of multiples to find the 5th multiple of 24).
+This is the number we need to work out the remainder to our first division (130 hundreds ÷ 24).

 3: Subtract: 130 – 120 = 10, so this is the remainder to the first division (130 ÷ 24).
 This needs to be included in our next step

-4: Bring the next digit of the dividend down: bringing the 3 down makes my new number 103.
+4: Bring the next digit of the dividend down: bringing the 3 down makes my new number 103 tens.
 I’ll then repeat the process again

-6: Multiply: 4 lots of 24 is 96 (I should know this from the answer to the previous step, but I can also count down my list of multiples to find the 4th multiple of 24).
-This is the number we need to work out the remainder from the second division (103 ÷ 24)
+6: Multiply: 4 x 24 is 96 (I should know this from the answer to the previous step, but I can also count down my list of multiples to find the 4th multiple of 24).
+This is the number we need to work out the remainder from the second division (103 tens ÷ 24)

 11: Subtract: 72 – 72 = 0.
 There is no remainder, so we know that the divisor must fit into the original number exactly.
 So our final answer is 12,032 divided by 24 is 543.